Like many of your

 Grants and scholarships

-Grants and scholarships are your best financing options, as they never have to
+and scholarships are your best financing options because they never have to be

-be repaid.
-Grants and scholarships directly from the school may be based on
+repaid.
+Grants and scholarships directly from the school may be based on need

-need or merit, or a combination of these.
-Some scholarships are tied to a
+or merit, or a combination of these.
+Some scholarships are tied to a service

-service commitment (for example, the National Health Service Corps [NHSC] and
+commitment (for example, the National Health Service Corps [NHSC] and the armed

-the armed forces).
-Check with the Financial Aid Office (FAO) at your
+forces).
+Check with the financial aid office (FAO) at your institution about

 In general, there are